 26 minutes and 3 bridges later we arrived at the Central Market Hall.
 Note: if the distance is too great for you, the city trams run the same route along the river and has stops near the Viking Cruise ship port and in front of the market.
 Hop on the #2!

 Post-market tour we made our way back to our Viking Cruise ship via Vaci Street.
-This pedestrian only street is lined with major brand name shops, cafés, and restaurants.
+This pedestrian-only street is lined with major brand name shops, cafés, and restaurants.
 Stop for a beer or coffee with a side of people watching out front of St. Stephen’s Basilica.
 A great way to spend an hour or afternoon!

 Home Sweet Home

-Seeing Budapest on foot from the Viking Cruise port is easily doable and highly recommended.
+Seeing Budapest on foot from the Viking Cruise port is easily doable and I highly recommend it.
 It’s a great way to see the city at a slow and relaxing pace.
-Combining this route with the Viking Cruises included excursion, Budapest’s yellow streetcars, and metro system makes it easily achievable for less mobile guests too.
+Combining this route with the Viking Cruises included excursion, Budapest’s yellow streetcars, and the metro system makes it easily achievable for less mobile guests too.
 Those looking to make more of their time in Budapest should consider taking a local cooking class or take in a show at the historic opera house.
 Either way, there is much to experience in this vibrant European capital city.

 What say you?